Megsaxena/pairs-trading-shiny/README.md

-# pairs-trading-shiny
+# Pairs Trading Strategy
 A Shiny app for pairs trading using cointegration and z-score strategies
-# 📈 Pairs Trading Strategy Dashboard
+# Pairs Trading Strategy Dashboard

 A **Shiny app** to track and backtest a market-neutral **pairs trading strategy**, leveraging **cointegration** and **z-score analysis** to identify and act on statistically driven trading signals.

 ---

-## 🚀 Overview
+## Overview

 Pairs trading is a quantitative trading strategy that profits from the mean-reverting behavior of historically correlated stocks.
 This app: